FAQs - Workers' Compensation

 4. Does an individual have a right under the HIPAA Privacy Rule to restrict the protected health information his or her health care provider discloses for workers' compensation purposes?

-No. Individuals do not have a right under the Privacy Rule at 45 CFR 164.512(a). to request that a covered entity restrict a disclosure of protected health information about them for workers' compensation purposes if the disclosure is required or authorized by a workers' compensation law.
-See 45 CFR 164.522(a).
+No. Individuals do not have a right under the Privacy Rule at See Summary of the HIPAA Privacy Rule. to request that a covered entity restrict a disclosure of protected health information about them for workers' compensation purposes if the disclosure is required or authorized by a workers' compensation law.
+See Summary of the HIPAA Privacy Rule.

 Return To Questions